Praveen583-AI/auditLogService/docs/decisions/ADR-003-event-payload.md

 **Costs and limitations**

-- The service must maintain a schema registry or equivalent versioned validators.
+- A production service supporting multiple producer schemas would need a schema registry or equivalent versioned validators.
+The prototype stores an event schema version and enforces structural limits; it does not implement a producer-schema registry.
 - Canonicalization rules are part of the long-lived evidence contract and require regression fixtures.
 - Cross-event constraints inside arbitrary payloads remain weaker than normalized columns.
 - Frequently queried payload properties may later need deliberate promotion and backfill.